tymyrddin/blue/source/docs/home/threats/backdrop/qc.md

-# Quantum Computing: The Looming Tsunami (or Just a Very Expensive Puddle?)
+# The looming Tsunami (or Just a Very Expensive Puddle?)

 Quantum computing promises to crack encryption like a walnut in a hydraulic press—RSA, AES, the whole digital security pantry.
 But is it an imminent doomsday or just the Y2K of the 2020s?
 The truth is messy.
 Yes, quantum computers will